 Setting up data mapping

-When you have added the extra data columns to your supporter database, go back to the ‘Political’ section of the software and click on ‘Data’ > ‘Mapping’.
+When you have added the extra data columns to your supporter database, go back to the ‘Political’ section of the software.

-Select the ‘Contact database’ from the dropdown list that you want to map your supporter data to and click ‘Continue’ (e.g. Congress – House).
+Select the + New Mapping button option to create a data mapping.
+Select the relevant database from the dropdown list that you want to map your supporter data to, and select ‘Next’ to continue.

 Then match the contact data fields to your newly created user data fields.
 If you leave any dropdown blank, this contact data will not be mapped.